lankylucas/CSCI370-Lab_3A/README.md

 ```
 * Modifying the thumbnail to be an ImageView will be the **Challenge**.
 Get the version with TextView workking first.
 You can use [icons8.com](https://icons8.com/) for icons.
 I think 96 by 96 is a good size to get.
 * Create a Java reference to the ListView in **MainActivity.java**.
-* Create a **Student** class in Java (a POJO- Plain Ole Java Object) with three Strings as private member variables (firstName, lastName, and major).
+* Create a **com.example.advancedadapter.Student** class in Java (a POJO- Plain Ole Java Object) with three Strings as private member variables (firstName, lastName, and major).
 Remember, POJO are only constructors, getters, and setters.
 * In MainActivity.java, create 5 Students and put them into an ArrayList.
 Make sure to give the Students a firstName, lastName, and major.
 * Create a StudentAdapter class that extends BaseAdapter and takes in a Context Object and an ArrayList in the constructor.
 * In StudentAdapter.java, create the following private member variables:
 ```
     private Context mContext;
     private LayoutInflater mInflator;
-    private ArrayList<Student> mDataSource;
+    private ArrayList<com.example.advancedadapter.Student> mDataSource;
 ```
 * In the constructor, set mContext and mDataSource to the arguments that are passed in.
 * In the constructor, set mInflator as follows: